Swaroopbhatk/Digit-Recognition-NeuralNetwork-MNIST-data-/README.md

-Please see the Reort.html or Report.pdf for details.
+Please see the MNIST_FinalModel_Report.html for details.
 Thanks